 Wilson had been elected to his second term based on a campaign promise to keep the US out of the Great War.
 War is a Racket also discusses his secret White House meeting with a European commission that caused him to reverse himself.
 After informing Wilson the allies were losing the war, they warned that they couldn’t repay the $5-6 billion they owed American bankers, manufacturers and munitions makers if they were defeated.

 Butler maintains the real reason the US entered the war was to protect these Wall Street interests.
 Obviously this isn’t what Wilson and his Committee on Public Information (run by Edward Bernays, the father of public relations) told the American people.
 They would be barraged with incessant propaganda about the Germans being monstrous barbarians and the Great War being the war to end all wars because it would make the world safe for democracy.

 Free PDF of War is a Racket: click here

 Major General Smedley Butler is best known for foiling the 1933 Bankers’ Putsch.
 This was a failed military coup, instigated by America’s leading bankers and industrialists, to remove Roosevelt from office and replace him with a Mussolini-style dictatorship.
 Butler, who was recruited to lead the coup, blew the whistle to the House McCormick-Dirkson Committee.
 They responded by launching a cover-up.
 Details of the Bankers’ Putsch only became public knowledge in 1967, when journalist John Spivac uncovered the committee’s secret notes.

-Posted by Dr Stuart Jeanne Bramhall on November 26, 2014, With 4866 Reads Filed under Corruption, Government & Politics, History, World War I (1914-1918).
+Posted by Dr Stuart Jeanne Bramhall on November 26, 2014, With 4926 Reads Filed under Corruption, Government & Politics, History, World War I (1914-1918).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.